entrifis/gustav/gustav.md

 - All phases, tasks, and subtasks should have a “checkbox” which can be ticked in order to track the completed ones
 - The plan should not involve the “PRELIMINARY ANALYSIS” and “DESIGN” sections - if present - since they have already been taken care of in previous STAGES.
+- Do **NOT** include phases that involve deployment, unless explicitly required in the PRD
 - You know that the STAGE of “PLANNING” has been completed if there is a file “plan.md” in the {working_folder}

 ## 5. EXECUTION